tianpeng-deng/FedDBL/README.md

 ```
 - Install python dependencies.

-### Data Preparation
+### Data and Backbone Preparation
 - We provide an example to train a FedDBL on Multi-center CRC and BCSS, where the dataset can be downloaded from [Multi-center CRC](https://doi.org/10.1016/j.ebiom.2020.103054) and [BCSS](https://bcsegmentation.grand-challenge.org/).
+- All backbones (pre-trained models) are stored in *load* folder.
 The CTransPath backbone is provided [here](https://github.com/Xiyue-Wang/TransPath).
-The architecture of dataset is provided in folder "dataset" and also illustrated below:
+- The architecture of dataset is provided in folder "dataset" and also illustrated below:
 ```
     |-- dataset
         |-- CRC